Geodesic Convexity of the Symmetric Eigenvalue Problem and Convergence of Riemannian Steepest Descent: Related work

+The optimization landscape provided by the block Rayleigh quotient on the Grassmann manifold has also received some attention lately. \cite{Sato2014OptimizationAO} provides many interesting properties of the critical points of this function and proves that all but the global optimum are strict saddles.
+This is later used to derive favourable convergence properties for a hybrid method consisting of Riemannian steepest descent in a first stage and a Riemannian Newton's method in a final stage. \cite{li2022landscape} proves the so-called robust strict saddle property for this function, that is, the Hessian evaluated in each critical point except the global optimum has both positive and negative eigenvalues in a whole neighborhood.
+However, none of these papers talks about (generalized) convexity of any form, nor discusses any convergence rates for steepest descent.

-Over the last few years, different aspects of the convexity of eigenvalue problems have received quite some attention.
-In \cite{zhang2016riemannian}, the authors prove (in Theorem 4) that the Rayleigh quotient is geodesically gradient dominated in the sphere, that is, it satisfies a spherical version of the Polyak--Łojasiewicz inequality.
+Turning the discussion to the convexity properties of eigenvalue problems, there is a new line of research concerned by that.
+In \cite{zhang2016riemannian}, the authors prove (Theorem 4) that the Rayleigh quotient is geodesically gradient dominated in the sphere ($k=1$), that is, it satisfies a spherical version of the Polyak--Łojasiewicz inequality.
 In \cite{alimisis2021distributed}, it is shown that this result of \cite{zhang2016riemannian} can be strengthened to a geodesic weak-quasi-convexity and quadratic growth property, which imply gradient dominance when combined.
 Finally, the recent paper \cite{ahn2021riemannian} examines (among other contributions) the convexity structure of the same block version of the symmetric eigenvalue problem on the Grassmann manifold that we introduced above.
-Unfortunately, the characterization of the geodesic convexity region independently of the eigengap $\delta$ (Corollary 5 in \cite{ahn2021riemannian}) is wrong (see our Appendix~\ref{sec:convexity}).
+Unfortunately, the characterization of the geodesic convexity region independently of the eigengap $\delta$ (Corollary 5 in \cite{ahn2021riemannian}) is wrong (see our Appendix~\ref{sec:convexity} for a counterexample).
 As we will prove in Theorem~\ref{eq:g-convex_domain}, the geodesic convexity region of $f$ (and the one of the equivalent cost function used in \cite{ahn2021riemannian}) needs to depend on the eigengap, as appears also in \cite[Lemma 7]{pmlr-v119-huang20e} in the case of the sphere ($k=1$).